 By regular running, the content of cholesterol in the blood will moreover decrease.
 If the cholesterol gets too high, it may be a causal factor for heart and vascular diseases.
 There is also an improvement in the relationship between “good” and “bad” cholesterol (HDL/LDL- ratio).

 Marathon training also implies that the internal regulation of blood becomes more efficient.
-Blood which is idle from e.g. the digestive system will easier be directed to the working muscles or to under the skin, where there may be a need to get rid of surplus heat.
+The blood which is idle from e.g. the digestive system will easier be directed to the working muscles or to under the skin, where there may be a need to get rid of surplus heat.

 The body’s temperature regulation becomes improved, and we can rejoice that body parts there previously were stiff and cold, now retain their heat and flexibility.
 You also work better than before in warm environments.